avineeth/gyan/design_patterns.md

 ##### Abstract Factory
 - The Abstract Factory Pattern provides an interface for creating **families of related or dependent objects** without specifying their concrete classes.

+##### Builder
+- Encapsulates the way a **complex object** is constructed.
+- Builder Design pattern is a creational pattern and should be used when number of parameter required in constructor is more than manageable usually 4 or at most 5.

 ## Structural Design Patterns
 - These design patterns concern class and object composition.
 Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.

+#### Adapter
+- The Adapter Pattern converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
+- Think of power adapters, using a laptop with US plug in Europe.

+#### Facade
+- The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
+Facade defines a higherlevel interface that makes the subsystem easier to use.
+- Check the Computer example below.

+#### Proxy

 ## Behavioral Design Patterns
 - These design patterns are specifically concerned with communication between objects.